MyHwu9508/altv-os-menu-framework/README.md

 After the command is executed you will see a `dist` folder containing all the resource files.
 Copy the content of this folder to your own resource, or if you are using the example resource paste the files in `menuframework-example/client/src/html`.

-## Menu usage?
+## Menu usage
-To run the example resource copy it into your servers `resources` folder and add `menuframework-example` to your `server.cfg`.
+To run the example resource copy it into your servers resources folder and add `menuframework-example` to your `server.cfg`.
-Now start and join your server and press M to open the example resource.
+Now start and join your server and `press M` to open the example resource.

 ## Menu Development
 ### Menu creation